Kamloops: Transportation

 Kamloops is located at the crossroads of the Coquihalla Highway, Yellowhead Highway, and Trans-Canada Highway and is a transportation hub in the region.

 The Canadian Pacific (CPR) and Canadian National (CNR) mainline routes connect Vancouver in the west with Kamloops.
-The two railways diverge to the north and east where they connect with the rest of Canada.
-Kamloops North station is served three times per week (in each direction) by Via Rail's Canadian.
+The two railways diverge; CNR to the north and CPR and east, continuing to the rest of Canada.
+Kamloops North station is served two times per week (in each direction) by Via Rail's Canadian.

 The Rocky Mountaineer and the Kamloops Heritage Railway both use the Kamloops station.

 Kamloops is home to Kamloops Airport (YKA).
 Airlines flying to Kamloops include: Air Canada Express, WestJet Encore, Canadian North, and Central Mountain Air, as well as three cargo airlines.
 Vancouver and Calgary are primary routes for passenger service to this regional airport.
 In 2018, Air Canada Rouge launched non-stop seasonal service from Kamloops to Toronto.

 Greyhound Canada previously connected Kamloops with Vancouver, Edmonton and Calgary, with service ending at the end of October 2018.
 After Greyhound's departure, several companies stepped in and commenced intercity service.
 Ebus and Rider Express both provide service to Vancouver and in between cities and towns, with Ebus connecting to other Interior cities like Kelowna and Vernon, and Rider Express continuing east to Calgary.

 Local bus service is provided by Kamloops Transit System and funded through BC Transit with 14 routes across the Kamloops area that are operated by contractor First Student Canada.
 In 2018, the City of Kamloops partnered with the Tk'emlúps te Secwépemc to expand its services on Tk'emlups te Secwepemc land for Route 18: Mount Paul.

 Education

 Residential School

 The Kamloops Indian Residential School, part of the Canadian Indian residential school system opened in 1893 and ran until 1977.
-In May 2021, the possible remains of 200 children were detected in the graveyard soil by ground penetrating radar at the site of the school.
-The remains were located with the assistance of ground-penetrating radar, and work was underway to determine if related records about the identities of the dead are held at the Royal British Columbia Museum.
-In a statement released by the First Nations Health Authority, CEO Richard Jock said: "That this situation exists is sadly not a surprise and illustrates the damaging and lasting impacts that the residential school system continues to have on First Nations people, their families and communities."